glebnovodran/roam_bench/README.md

 These are implemented with external libraries.

 - [**QuickJS**](https://bellard.org/quickjs/) is a Javascript engine.
-It is easily embeddable and relatively lightweight and, as such, is a good way to test JS implemented via bytecode interpreter in an aforementioned scenario.
+It is easily embeddable and relatively lightweight and, as such, is a good way to test JS implemented via bytecode interpreter in the aforementioned scenario.

 - [**Lua**](http://www.lua.org/) is a scripting language of choice for many game projects.
 Its goal to provide a performance standard to achieve.